By Agnieszka Flak

 "Nobody really believes there will be an IPO, but any delay in the IPO process means there will be a delay in the two parties striking a deal," a Milan-based analyst said.
 "The stock is reacting on the uncertainty."

-Fiat shares ended the day down 3.5 percent, compared with a 0.2 percent fall in Milan's blue-chip index (.FTMIB).
+Fiat shares fell as much as 3 percent after the statement, and were down 3.1 percent at 5.77 euros by 1532 GMT, compared with a 0.45 percent fall in Milan's blue-chip index (.FTMIB).